sauravhathi/Hitbullseye-Automate-Tool/README.md

 1. Clone or download this repository.

-2. Install the extension in Chrome.
+3. Open your Google Chrome browser.

+4. Navigate to `chrome://extensions/`.

+5. Enable the "Developer mode" option in the top right corner.

+6. Click on "Load unpacked" and select the folder where you cloned/downloaded the repository.

+7. The extension should now be installed and ready to use.

-3. Visit [hitbullseye.com](https://www.hitbullseye.com/) and log in.
+8. Visit [hitbullseye.com](https://www.hitbullseye.com/) and log in.

-4. Open the extension, enter the test answer key, and set the time interval.
+9. Open the extension, enter the test answer key, and set the time interval.

-5. Click "Start" to automate the test-taking process, and "Stop" to halt it.
+10. Click "Start" to automate the test-taking process, and "Stop" to halt it.

 ## Support and Contribution